Cardinals–Dodgers rivalry

 The Cardinals–Dodgers rivalry is a Major League Baseball (MLB) National League rivalry played between the St. Louis Cardinals and the Los Angeles Dodgers.
-The Cardinals and Dodgers are two of the most successful franchises in the National League, combining for 19 World Series titles.
-St. Louis and Los Angeles are approximately 1,824 miles apart along Route 66.
+The Cardinals and Dodgers are two of the most successful franchises in the National League, combining for 20 World Series titles, 11 for St. Louis and 9 for the Dodgers.

 Background

 Both the Cardinals and Dodgers are two of the oldest franchises in the MLB, predating its 1901 creation.
 The two teams first met during the 1884 season as members of the American Association.
 The Cardinals franchise (originally known as the Browns) began in 1882 in St. Louis, Missouri and the Dodgers franchise (originally known as the Atlantics, Grays, and Bridegrooms) began in 1883 in Brooklyn, New York.
 The Bridgegrooms joined the National League in 1890, while the Browns joined the National League in 1892.
 Following 77 consecutive seasons in a single-league structure, the National League instituted divisions in 1969, which led to the two teams not playing in the same division.
 However, frequent close pennant races and matchups in the postseason caused the rivalry to grow in intensity through the decades, particularly during the mid-1960s, 1980s, and 2000s–2010s.
-From 1963 to 1968 either the Cardinals or Dodgers represented the National League in the World Series.
+From 1963 to 1968, either the Cardinals or Dodgers represented the National League in the World Series.
 Both teams have met each other 2,211 times in the regular season, with 24 postseason games between them.
-The Cardinals currently have the most regular season wins at 1,109, and the most postseason wins at 14.
+The Cardinals currently have the most regular season wins at 1,113, and the most postseason wins at 14.

-Though not as heated as the Dodgers–Giants or Cardinals–Cubs rivalries, there is more mutual respect between both teams; though animosity has steadily grown between both teams.
+Though not as heated as the Dodgers–Giants or Cardinals–Cubs rivalries, there is more mutual respect between both teams; though animosity steadily grew between the teams in the 2010s.